 How much sentimental Boomer Nostalgia does it take to turn a gripping historical moment into a chore?
 Steven Spielberg’s The Post, hurriedly rushing onto the pre-fab Oscar dais, asks and answers this question: exactly an hour and 56 minutes worth.

 Spielberg is one of cinema’s greatest technicians and, increasingly, one of its dullest storytellers.
 This is a strange turn of events for a guy who made his considerable name on the strength of meat-and-potatoes narratives, from the elemental Duel on.
 But the pulpy, wonderstruck director of Jaws, Raiders of the Lost Ark, Close Encounters, and E.T. has left the building.
 Hell, even the relatively nuanced moral observer of Munich or Catch Me If You Can is nowhere to be found.
-We are left with high-minded, middlebrow fare, another paean to the inherent decency of the American project presented as guilelessly as the face of National Dad Tom Hanks’ earnest face, seemingly designed to elicit melancholy, self-contented sighs from a generation who remembers better days.
+We are left with high-minded, middlebrow fare, another paean to the inherent decency of the American project presented as guileless as National Dad Tom Hanks’ earnest face, seemingly designed to elicit melancholy, self-contented sighs from a generation who remembers better days.
 The rest of us seize the opportunity to nap.

 The Post tells, once again, the story of Daniel Ellsberg, The Pentagon Papers, and public and private trials and tribulations of The Washington Post as the outlet went head to head with the Nixon administration.
 Hanks steps into the growly Ben Bradlee role, doing his best Jason Robards.
 A monologuing, tic-accented, and coiffured Meryl Streep is Katharine Graham, who came to head up The Post after her husband’s death.
 A set of character actor all-stars and cable regulars – Sarah Paulson, Bob Odenkirk, Tracy Letts, Bradley Whitford, Alison Brie, David Cross, Jesse Plemons – round out the background, doing precisely what is asked of them to advance a story everyone knows and nothing else.